• RECIPES

 • Eggnog: Keep it festive by swapping milk with eggnog.

-• Eggs: A binding ingredient for you custard mix.
+• Large Eggs: A binding ingredient for your custard mix.

 • Ground Nutmeg: Gives a warm nutty flavor, with a slight sweetness.

-For this recipe, you'll want to have on hand a 9x13 baking dish, medium saucepan, large mixing bowl, measuring cups, measuring spoons, whisk, and tinfoil.
+For this make ahead recipe, you'll want to have a 9x13 baking dish, medium saucepan, large mixing bowl, measuring cups, measuring spoons, whisk and tinfoil.

 Substitutions and Variations